LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/html-me-somthing.rst

 Best practices dictate that *content* and *style* should be kept as separate as possible.
 To that end, we will build the HTML portion of our page first, and afterwards we will add a few styles with CSS.
-This will help us avoid creating HTML elements simply to change the style of our page.
+We do this to avoid using HTML tags to change the general appearance of our page.
+For example, what if we want all of our main headings to be *red*?
+We can either add this style one time in the CSS file, or we must include ``style="color:red"`` in EVERY h1 tag.
+Especially for large websites, CSS provides the best place to control the overall appearance of a page.

 Sections:
 ----------